Last updated: Dec-11-2024

 ) is similar to the standard HTML5 autoplay

 parameter, but includes additional possible values.
-You should not include both settings in your player, but if you do, the Cloudinary autoplay mode setting takes precedence.
+You shouldn't include both settings in your player, but if you do, the Cloudinary autoplay mode setting takes precedence.

 Video titles, subtitles and descriptions

 Video titles, subtitles, and descriptions can help give your audience quick information about your video.
-This information is displayed as follows:
+This information gets displayed as follows:

-- The title and subtitle is displayed at the top of the video player whenever the controls are displayed.
+- The title and subtitle get displayed at the top of the video player whenever the controls are visible.

-- The title is displayed on the playlist thumbnails in the playlist widget or 'Next up' preview.
+- The title gets displayed on the playlist thumbnails in the playlist widget or 'Next up' preview.

-- The title, subtitle, and description are displayed for the primary video recommendation when recommendations are enabled.
-The title is displayed for the remaining recommendations.
+- The title, subtitle, and description get displayed for the primary video recommendation when recommendations are on.
+The title gets displayed for the remaining recommendations.

-- If a title is not defined for any of the above, the video's public ID is used instead.
-If a subtitle or description is not defined, those elements are not displayed.
+- If a title isn't defined for any of the above, the video's public ID gets used instead.
+If a subtitle or description isn't defined, those elements aren't displayed.

 For example, the recommendation pane below shows the title, subtitle, and description of the main recommendation video, and titles for the remaining recommendations.